DYLAN'S SONG by P.M. Terrell and Author Interview

 Q: How does your background in computers add intrigue to your stories?

-I was very fortunate to have been in the computer industry during the
+was very fortunate to have been in the computer industry during

 infancy of personal computers.
 My specialty was computer crime and